01 of 17

 07 of 17

-Opened in 1963, Muscle Beach Outdoor Gym is known for being the training ground for such renowned bodybuilders as Arnold Schwarzenegger, Lou Ferrigno, Franco Columbu and Frank Zane.
-A day-pass to work out at Muscle Beach will run you $10 - half price if you're over 60.
+Opened in 1963, Muscle Beach Outdoor Gym is known for being the training ground for such renowned bodybuilders like Arnold Schwarzenegger, Lou Ferrigno, Franco Columbu and Frank Zane.
+You can get a day pass to work out at Muscle Beach and it's half price if you're over 60.
 It's free to watch and ogle, which is what most people do.
 Thy gym is closed on some holidays and rainy days.Continue to 8 of 17 below.

 08 of 17